-A coordinated response is a cross-functional team of incident responders whose primary goal is to efficiently restore service for those impacted.
-Whether handling a major incident that requires the expertise and bandwidth of multiple responders to drive fast resolution, or navigating a lower impact but complex situation that needs input from multiple parties, effective coordinated response is an essential practice for efficient operations management.
+A coordinated response is one made by a cross-functional team of incident responders whose primary goal is to efficiently restore service for those impacted.
+Preparing for an effective coordinated response is essential for efficient operations management, whether your organization is handling a major incident that requires multiple responders, or navigating a complex, lower-impact situation that needs input from multiple parties.

-- Identify who is needed.
-The scope of impact, and who is affected, will usually determine this.
-Most organizations have a set of response teams that are used over and over.
+- Identify the responders necessary for the incident: The scope of impact, and who is affected, will usually determine who is necessary for response.
+Most organizations have a set of response teams that are used repeatedly.

-- Establish a collaboration channel.
-This will be one or more of a conference bridge, a video call, a chat room, or a physical war room where responders will gather to collaborate.
-It’s important to know whether you will be re-using the same bridge/call/chat/room for all responses, or will be using a new collaboration channel for each response.
+- Establish a conference bridge: This will be one or more conference bridge channels in the form of a phone number, a video call, a chat room, or a physical war room where responders will gather to collaborate.
+It’s important to know whether you will be reusing the same bridge/call/chat/room for all responses, or will be using a new channel for each response.

-- Engage responders.
-This involves quickly and accurately engaging responders to fill the needed roles.
+- Add responders to the incident: Quickly and accurately engage responders to fill the needed roles.

-A coordinated response for a major incident will typically involve the following core roles:
+A coordinated response team for a major incident will typically involve the following core roles:

-- Subject matter experts (SMEs): These are the responders who are knowledgeable about the systems involved in the incident, and focus their entire effort toward resolving the underlying issue (sometimes referred to as “resolvers”) to distinguish their role from others involved in the response.
-There are often multiple SMEs for a given coordinated response, and its typical that they would be drawn from different technical teams, providing the skills and knowledge necessary for the specific incident at hand.
+- Subject Matter Experts (SMEs): SMEs are the responders who are knowledgeable about the systems involved in the incident, and they focus their entire effort toward resolving the underlying issue.
+They are sometimes referred to as “resolvers,” to distinguish their role from others involved in the response.
+There are often multiple SMEs for a given coordinated response, and it’s typical that they would be drawn from different technical teams, providing the skills and knowledge necessary for the specific incident at hand.

-- Non-resolver responders: these are responders with a specialized function outside of the domain of the incident itself.
-For example, external communications liaison, internal communications officer, etc. The specific non-resolver responders needed depends entirely on the incident at hand.
+- Non-Resolver Responders: These are responders with a specialized function outside of the domain of the incident itself.
+For example, an external communications liaison, an internal communications officer, etc. The specific non-resolver responders needed depends entirely on the incident at hand.
 For example, an internal-facing incident has no need of an external communications liaison, while a major site degradation may require a full complement.

 For more background on these and other roles, refer to PagerDuty’s Incident Response Guide.